 According to the Bureau of Labor Statistics, employment of Security Analysts is projected to grow by 37 percent between 2012 and 2022, which is much faster than average.
 Cyberseek.org’s supply and demand heat map shows over 300,000 job openings across the United States.
-Some markets are hotter than others.
-The Tampa/Clearwater/St. Petersburg job market pays well, because it has over 4,000 job opening and the supply of certified workers is very low.
-The cyber-crime epidemic is expected to triple the number of job openings over the next 5 years.
-Employers desperately need employees who are certified in Security+, CISSP, Certified Security Analyst (CySA), Certified Ethical Hacker (CEH) and Cisco CCNA Security
+Some markets are even better than others.
+The Tampa/Clearwater/St. Petersburg job market pays well, because it has over 4,000 job opening and the number of qualified workers is very small.
+The cyber-crime epidemic is expected to triple the number of open positions over the next five years.
+Employers badly need workers who are certified in Security+, CISSP, Certified Security Analyst (CySA), Certified Ethical Hacker (CEH) and Cisco CCNA Security

 If you have prior management experience, one of the hottest job opportunities is in project management.
-In the Tampa/St. Petersburg job market the need is especially strong for project managers and pays quite well.
-The Project Management Professional (PMP) is the most sought after certification for this field.
+In the Tampa/St. Petersburg job market the demand is especially high for project managers and pays quite well.
+The Project Management Professional (PMP) is the most sought after credential for this field.
 Forbes magazine ranked this certification second for 2019.
 Other certifications in this field include ITIL, PMI-Agile and Scrum Master

 Responsible administrative assistants perform several administrative jobs and clerical tasks.
-Duties include providing support to managers and employees, assisting in daily office needs and being responsible for the company’s general administrative requirements.
-The more qualified administrative assistants can make a surprisingly good salary if they have the necessary requirements.
-Certifications like Microsoft Office Specialist (MOS) and QuickBooks can really help to move up in this profession.
+Duties include providing assistance to managers and employees, assisting in every day business needs and managing the company’s general administrative duties.
+The more qualified administrative assistants can make a surprisingly good income if they have the necessary requirements.
+Certifications like Microsoft Office Specialist (MOS) and QuickBooks can really help to move up in this career.

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.

 It is called the Workforce Innovation and Opportunity Act (WIOA). it is a jobs program.
-It provides free training grants to help workers get trained, certified and placed in big demand fields such as IT, cyber-security, business intelligence, project management and more.
-The idea is that there are fields in which there are not enough certified workers and there are declining fields in which there are too many people.
-The Workforce Innovation and Opportunity Act (WIOA) addresses this issue by providing free funding for career training in big demand fields to those who are eligible for this grant.
-This training is designed to make your resume marketable so you can get a job and return to the workforce.
+WIOA provides no cost training grants to help workers get trained, certified and placed in big demand careers such as IT, cyber-security, business analysis, project management and more.
+The idea is that there are careers in which there are not enough qualified workers and there are declining careers in which there are too many people.
+The Workforce Innovation and Opportunity Act (WIOA) addresses this problem by providing no cost funding for career training in big demand fields to those who qualify for this grant.
+This training is designed to make your resume marketable so you can get hired and return to the workforce.
 This is a grant, not a loan.
-If you qualify, everything is paid for, even the exam.
+If you qualify, everything is included, even the exam.
 The amounts vary by county but can be as high as $10,000 in some areas.

-This is a jobs program so you must select something where there is a high expectation of gainingemployment.
+This is a jobs program so you must choose something where there is a high expectation of employment.
 Each county has a regionally targeted occupations list (RTOL) to choose from.
 They want to make sure you select an occupation that is in high demand.
-For each authorized occupation, there will be authorized training plans to choose from.
+For each approved career, there will be approved training plans to choose from.

-The three most typical categories are: Dislocated Worker, Adult Low Income and Youth (18 -25).
-If you were laid off (or your position was eliminated or you were let go because of a reduction in force) from your last job, terminated, received a layoff notice or are a military spouse you could qualify as a Dislocated worker.
-If you are on Food Stamps or government assistance, or have low income based on last 6 month’s earnings and family size, then you could qualify under Adult Low Income.
-For youths age 18-24, you might qualify if you are not enrolled in school.
-You must also be found to be “suitable.”
-This is not an automatic approval.
-The process is arduous so it is best to speak with us beforehand to see if you qualify.
+The 3 most typical categories are: Dislocated Worker, Adult Low Income and Youth (18 -25).
+If you have been laid off (or your position was eliminated or you were let go because of a reduction in force) from your last job, terminated, received a layoff notice or are a military spouse you could be eligible as a Dislocated worker.
+If you are on Food Stamps or government assistance, or have low income based on what you have earned the last six months and number of people in your family, then you could be eligible under Adult Low Income.
+For youths age 18-24, you might be eligible if you are not going to school.
+You must also be determined to be “suitable.”
+This is not an entitlement.
+The process is arduous so it is best to discuss this with us first to see if you qualify.

-You want a program that can be finished in a short period of time that will increase your marketability enough to help get you placed.
-We look at the best ways to use your work history to add a certification that will make you attractive to employers and easier to get hired.
-Some occupations are ideal for this: cyber-security, information technology, project management, business analyst, human resources, executive secretaries and administrative assistants etc.
+You need to select a plan that can be finished in a short period of time that will raise your marketability enough to help get you placed.
+We look at the best ways to use your work history to add a certification that will make you attractive to recruiters and easier to place.
+Some occupations are perfect for this: cyber-security, information technology, project management, business analyst, human resources, executive secretaries and administrative assistants etc.

-There is no cost to you if you are eligible.
-No reimbursement or any out of pocket expenses.
+There is no charge to you if you qualify.
+Nothing to pay or any out of pocket expenses.
 This is a grant, not a loan.
 Even the exam(s) are paid for.
 So what is the catch?
-We will be working with a very bureaucratic government agency.
+We will be working with a remarkably bureaucratic government agency.
 The process is overly complicated.
-A number of schools are reluctant to work with WIOA if they can avoid it.
-I highly advise you consult with an expert.
+A number of schools are averse to work with WIOA if they can avoid it.
+I strongly recommend you work with an expert.

 Yes!
-The whole intent of this program is to help you get back in the workforce.
-We have teamed up with a staffing company that has devoted a person to work at our facility exclusively with our clients.
-She assists with your resume, cover letter, LinkedIn profile, interview preparation and most importantly, getting your information in front of hiring managers.
+The whole purpose of this grant is to help you get back in the workforce.
+We have partnered with a staffing company that has devoted a person to work at our location exclusively with our clients.
+She assists with your resume, cover letter, LinkedIn profile, interview preparation and most importantly, getting your resume in front of hiring managers.
 We work with over 3,000 employers in Central Florida who use us for their training requirements.
-A lot of them recruit from us so we get many job leads that are not accessible to the general public.
+Many of them recruit from us so we get many job leads that are not available to the general public.
 Over half the jobs we have helped place people in are not even advertised.

 I have over 20 years’ experience in higher education.
 I, too, was laid off from my position several years ago and struggled to get employed again because of ageism.
-Luckily, I was able to get back into the workforce, but this time on the corporate side.
-Then I learned about the WIOA grant and understood what a godsend this could be for people who lost their jobs or people with a limited income.
-Most schools do not relish working with it becase of all the bureaucratic paperwork.
-The processes vary from one county to the next and are constantly changing.
-However, I have always been good at dealing with bureaucratic paperwork.
-My experience working in career education gives me an in depth knowledge of the many career choices and what it takes to get placed.
-I now specialize in assisting veterans, unemployed (and under-employed) workers who may be eligible for a government grant that will pay for them to get trained, certified and help them get placed in their field and achieve their goals.
+Luckily, I got back to work, but this time on the corporate side.
+Then I discovered the WIOA grant and realized what an opportunity this could be for people who lost their jobs or people with a limited income.
+Most people do not relish working with it becase of all the bureaucratic paperwork.
+The rules vary from one county to the next and are frequently changing.
+However, I have always been good at dealing with government bureaucracies.
+My experience working in career education gives me an in depth awareness of the many career choices and what it takes to get placed.
+I now specialize in assisting veterans, out of work (and under-employed) workers who may be eligible for a government grant that will pay for them to get trained, certified and help them get placed in their field and achieve their goals.
 Let’s see what you qualify for!

 Leave us a message